randomizedcoder/gosrt/documentation/IO_Uring.md

 [das@l:~/Downloads/giouring]$
 ```

+We are going to use a fork of this library which is at: https://github.com/randomizedcoder/giouring

+The fork has been cloned locally into: ~/Downloads/srt/giouring

 ## iouring-go

+**NOT using iouring-go** This is because it uses channels

 This is a library that is a wrapper around the liburing library, and provides a higher-level API for using IO_Uring.
 https://github.com/Iceber/iouring-go